 Dr Mathew Trinca AM, Director of the National Museum of Australia:

 Partnerships strengthen and broaden the work of the Museum.
-We are delighted to partner with Breville on An Aboriginal Culinary Journey, a project that shares Australia’s 65,000 years of Indigenous culture in a modern-day context.
+We are delighted to partner with Breville and Sage on an Aboriginal Culinary Journey, a project that shares Australia’s 65,000 years of Indigenous culture in a modern-day context.

 Adjunct Professor Margo Ngawa Neale, Senior Indigenous Curator and Principal Advisor, National Museum of Australia